MattCJones/flightcondition/README.rst

 Install Commands
 ----------------

-Install using the *pip* package-management system.
+Install using the :code:`pip` package-management system.
 The easiest method is to open the terminal and run:

 .. code-block:: bash